John Ness Beck

-John Ness Beck (November 11, 1930 – June 25, 1987) was a composer and arranger of choral music.
-He was best known for his very popular and accessible settings of traditional Sacred music.
-Beck was a conductor and arranger of international renown.
-His works are highly celebrated and performed by high school, college, church, community, and professional choirs across the globe today.
+John Ness Beck (November 11, 1930 – June 25, 1987) was an American composer and arranger of choral music, best known for his settings of traditional Sacred music.
+His works are frequently performed by high school, college, church, community, and professional choirs across the globe today.

 Biography

 John Ness Beck was born in Warren, Ohio.
 After graduating from Warren G. Harding High School in 1948, he enrolled at The Ohio State University.
 In 1952 he graduated from Ohio State with Bachelor of Arts and Bachelor of Science degrees with a major in English.
 After working for a year in Student Union activities at the State College of Washington, he spent two years in the U.S. Army.
 During this time, he became increasingly involved in arranging for various musical groups.
 After his discharge from military service, he returned to Ohio State and completed Bachelor of Music and Master of Arts degrees in music with composition as his major.